Whimsy Stick

 Real-World Transfer Protocol

-1. 1
+1. 01

-Identify your dog’s three hardest real-world moments — the front door when guests arrive, car exits, the leash at the sight of other dogs, mealtime, or whatever actually causes problems.
+Identify your dog’s three hardest real-world moments: the front door when guests arrive, car exits, the leash at the sight of other dogs, mealtime, or whatever actually causes problems.

-2. 2
+2. 02

-Run a 3 to 5 minute structured flirt pole impulse control drill session (Drills 1 through 3) immediately before each of those events for two consecutive weeks.
-Not an hour before — immediately before.
+Run a 3 to 5 minute structured session (Drills 1 through 3) immediately before each of those events for two consecutive weeks.
+Not an hour before.
+Immediately before.

-3. 3
+3. 03

 The session primes the dog’s nervous system for the wait-and-release pattern.
 Arousal that would normally spike explosively at the door now routes through a trained sequence instead.

-4. 4
+4. 04

 Real-world transfers